Prescriptive Artificial Intelligence: A Formal Paradigm for Auditing Human Decisions Under Uncertainty: Methodology

 A second methodological challenge concerns the interpretation of imprecise or uncertain information in decision-making contexts.
 The literature highlights fuzzy logic as an effective tool for this purpose.
 For instance, Huarachi-Macuri et al. \citet{LACCEI2023} demonstrate that fuzzy systems are suitable for transforming quantitative descriptors into interpretable linguistic assessments (e.g., Stamina, Agility).
 Within tactical modeling, \citet{Marliere2017} uses fuzzy control systems to arbitrate between tactical states under uncertainty.
 These contributions motivate the role of fuzzy logic in the present system: integrating performance indicators and contextual factors into a Substitution Priority score in a manner compatible with the inherent uncertainty of in-game decision making.

 The decision to make substitutions in soccer remains an intrinsically human domain, hardly replicable by machine learning (ML) algorithms.
-While ML can analyze historical performance data, a coach’s choice involves a complex assessment of contextual, tactical, and psychological factors that are not easily quantifiable—such as team morale, perceived fatigue, reading the opponent’s strategy, and game momentum.
+While ML can analyze historical performance data, a coach's choice involves a complex assessment of contextual, tactical, and psychological factors that are not easily quantifiable—such as team morale, perceived fatigue, reading the opponent's strategy, and game momentum.
 Attempts to predict substitutions using ML, while informative, reveal a clear ceiling in their ability to capture this complexity.
 A recent study by \citet{mohandas}, for example, analyzed a large dataset of 51,738 substitutions using multiple algorithms, including Random Forest, SVM, and Decision Trees.
 Even with this wealth of data, the best-performing model (Random Forest) achieved a maximum accuracy of just over 70\%.
-This gap of approximately 30\% is significant, suggesting that the final decision is not purely predictive but rather adaptive, relying on subjective human judgment that historical data alone cannot capture.
+This gap of approximately 30\% is significant, suggesting that the final decision is not purely predictive but rather adaptive, relying on subjective human judgment that historical data alone cannot capture---precisely the structural ceiling formalized in Corollary~2.1.
 Consequently, models attempting to predict the optimal substitution are conceptually limited.
-Alternative approaches, such as fuzzy logic-based decision support systems, appear more suitable, as they are designed not to replace but to support the coach’s judgment, managing the inherent uncertainty and qualitative factors of the match.
+Alternative approaches, such as fuzzy logic-based decision support systems, appear more suitable, as they are designed not to replace but to support the coach's judgment, managing the inherent uncertainty and qualitative factors of the match.